 It is important to see a physician with specialty training in concussion management if you suspect a concussion may have occurred.

-St. Charles Hosptial's coordinated approach to concussion care will focus on achieving a full recovery and safe return to play.
-Safety of the student comes first.
+St. Charles Hosptial's comprehensive approach to concussion treatment focuses on achieving a full recovery and safe "return to play" or physical activity.

 School districts interested in concussion education and/or baseline testing, please call (631) 476-5606.